-9. Provide a narrative detailing the roles and responsibilities, qualifications and appropriate licenses that each position must have to be hired by the organization and effectively perform the job function(s).
+9. Provide a narrative detailing the roles and responsibilities, qualifications and appropriate licenses that each position must have to be hired by the school's board of directors and effectively perform the job function(s).

 The Lead Administrator will have a teaching and administrative license.
 Core Content Teachers will have at least a teacher certification.
 At least fifty percent (50%) of the teaching staff will be certified teachers, as required by state mandate.
 The EC and physical education Teachers will possess the appropriate teaching licenses.
 These will be the minimum standards for the positions listed above.